 Experience history at Dill’s Tavern, an 18th-century home to travelers that will transport you back to historic America with its rye whiskey distillery, outdoor bake oven, Wheelwright Shop, and nearby collection of local historic documents.

 Dill’s Tavern and Plantation

-227 N. Baltimore Street
+227 N. Baltimore Street Dillsburg, PA 17019

-Sundays (during the season–April through November) from 2:00 to 4:00pm and by appointment. $5 for individuals and $10 per family.
+Sundays (during the season–April 24, 2022 through November 2022) from 2:00 to 4:00pm and by appointment. $5 for individuals and $10 per family (immediate family only).
 Children under 12 are free.

 Monday through Saturday by appointment only.
 To book a private tour or group tour, please contact us and we will be happy to organize your visit.
 Private tours require a minimum $100 cost.